rivalrockets/rivalrockets.github.com/_posts/2008-03-16-taking-one-for-the-team.md

   - Gaming
   - WoW
 ---
-It can take a humble man to realize that sometimes being a bad-ass DPS&#8217;er isn&#8217;t what is best for the situation at hand.
+It can take a humble man to realize that sometimes being a bad-ass DPS'er isn't what is best for the situation at hand.
 If you can heal and nobody is stepping up to the plate, put your sword down and change your gear.

 [<img src="/content/2008/03/jeho_cool.JPG" alt="jeho_cool.JPG" height="411" width="380" />](/content/2008/03/jeho_cool.JPG "jeho_cool.JPG")